 Standish, Isolde (2011) Politics, Porn and Protest: Japanese Avant-Garde Cinema in the 1960s and 1970s.
 New York: Continuum International Publishing Group.

 Standish, Isolde (2005) A New History of Japanese Cinema: A Century of Narrative Film.
-Continuum.
+New York: Continuum.

 Standish, Isolde (2000) Myth and Masculinity in the Japanese Cinema: Towards a Political Reading of the Tragic Hero.
 London: Curzon.

 Standish, Isolde (2015) 'The Revolutionary Triptych'.
 Kiju Yoshida: Love and Anarchism, pp 29-43.

 Standish, Isolde (2012) 'The Ephemeral as Transcultural Aesthetic: a Contextualization of the Early Films of Ozu Yasujiro'.
 Journal of Japanese and Korean Cinema, (4) 1, pp 3-14.